 Dart Center fellowships, retreats and training are in Europe, Asia, NYC and other US cities.

 Offers bursaries to Canadian documentary filmmakers and journalists for HE and trauma training.

 Bursaries for freelancers who work internationally.
 You will need to have worked as a freelancer in newsgathering and/or current affairs for a minimum of 18 months.
 Priority is given to freelancers whose work habitually takes them into hostile environments, and to those with a forthcoming confirmed assignment.

 Grants to freelance journalists and their families who find themselves in a critical situation.
 This may include freelancers who have been threatened, imprisoned, injured, forced into hiding or exile, or killed.

-We established the IWMF Emergency Fund in 2013 to provide women journalists with a lifeline of support in times of crisis.
+The IWMF Emergency Fund provides women journalists with a lifeline of support in times of crisis.